Photography Lessons from Alexey Titarenko

 Who is Alexey Titarenko?

 Alexey Titarenko is a Russian photographer known for his distinctive style of black and white photography, particularly for his long-exposure photographs of cityscapes.
 He was born on September 25, 1962, in Leningrad (now Saint Petersburg), Russia.
-Titarenko's work often explores the theme of urban life, isolation, and the passage of time.
+Titarenko's work often explores the themes of urban life, isolation, and the passage of time.

 One of his most famous series is titled "City of Shadows," which features haunting and poetic images of Saint Petersburg taken during the 1990s.
 In this series, Titarenko used long exposures to capture the movement of people and the flow of time in the city.
 The result is a series of photographs that have a dreamlike and surreal quality, with blurred figures and ghostly shadows.